upnodedev/opstack-ansible/README.md

-            "batcher_private_key": [the private key of the batcher account], "proposer_private_key": [the private key of the proposer account], "sequencer_private_key": [the private key of the psp sequencer account], "domain": [the domain of the l2 node]
+            "batcher_private_key": [the private key of the batcher account], "proposer_private_key": [the private key of the proposer account], "sequencer_private_key": [the private key of the psp sequencer account], "domain": [the domain of the l2 node - if empty, no domain will be set but the node can be accessed using the IP address and port 8545]
         },
         "explorer": {
-            "include": [true/false - defaults to true - if true the blockscout explorer will be launched], "domain": [domain of the explorer]
+            "include": [true/false - defaults to true - if true the blockscout explorer will be launched], "domain": [domain of the explorer - if empty, no domain will be set but the explorer can be accessed using the IP address and port 4000]
         },
         "faucet": {
-            "include": [true/false - defaults to true - if true the faucet will be launched], "domain": [the domain of the faucet webpage], "private_key": [private key of the account that funds the faucet] },
+            "include": [true/false - defaults to true - if true the faucet will be launched], "domain": [the domain of the faucet webpage - if empty, no domain will be set but the faucet can be accessed using the IP address and port 8080], "private_key": [private key of the account that funds the faucet] },
         "bridge": {
-            "include": [true/false - defaults to true - if true the bridge will be launched], "indexer_domain": [domain of the bridge indexer],
-            "ui_domain": [domain of the bridge ui]
+            "include": [true/false - defaults to true - if true the bridge will be launched], "indexer_domain": [domain of the bridge indexer - if empty, no domain will be set but the bridge indexer can be accessed using the IP address and port 4241], "ui_domain": [domain of the bridge UI - if empty, no domain will be set but the bridge UI can be accessed using the IP address and port 4242]
         },
         "traefik" {
             "http_username": [username for access to the traefik api],